lkcormack/FDS-CourseOne_lkc/004_TU_IntroToFileSystem.md

 Later a one-piece keyboard and monitor combination called a "console" took its place but, of course, these were also called terminals.
 The "shell" is the software that allows you to interact with the computer's operating system using terminal/console.
 It is mainly used to run other programs by typing the name of the program plus any options at the "command line", the place where your typing appears ([read here for more information](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)).

-Today's "terminal/console" is not an antique thing you plug into your computer, but rather just a window on your desktop that looks and acts like the terminals of yore.
+Today's "terminal” is not an antique thing you plug into your computer, but rather just a window on your desktop that looks and acts like the terminals of yore.
 But why would we want to seemingly step back in time like this?
 Because, despite the ease of use of the GUI interface to your computer, the terminal is powerful and often provides faster and easier ways of doing things once you get a little good at using it.
 In fact, there are still certain things that you can do using the terminal that you cannot do using the GUI.

-##### Question: Do you know who brought back the terminal in the era of personal computers (name individuals or a company and at least a couple of answers might be correct)?

 Most of the following examples will use Mac OSX to demonstrate how to access the Terminal and use basic shell commands (because we use Mac OSX).
 If you are using Linux (Ubuntu for example) [here is a nice tutorial](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) on how to access and use the terminal.
 If you are using Windows, the terminal application is called PowerShell – most or all of the commands we will cover should work "as is" in PowerShell.
+(If a command doesn’t seem to be working in powershell, check out the  [pwsh cheatsheet](https://www.stationx.net/powershell-cheat-sheet/) – it even has a little AI chatbot that can answer questions like “How do I create a new file?”)

 ## Opening a terminal
 In Mac OSX you can find the terminal using the search bar.